 - The Committee will not provide cost-share waivers, and grantees are legally responsible for meeting the non-federal cost share requirements and all other applicable grant criteria.

-Only state and local government entities, public institutions, and non-profit entities are eligible to submit and receive funding through CPF.
-Funding cannot be directed to for-profit entities and will not include waivers for state or local match requirements.
+Only state and local government entities, certain public institutions, and non-profit entities are eligible to submit and receive funding through CPFs.
+Funding cannot be directed to for-profit entities, memorials, museums, or commemoratives (i.e., projects named for an individual or entity), and will not include waivers for state or local match requirements.
 While matching funds do not have to be in-hand prior to the request, requesting entities must have a plan to meet such requirements for the project to be viable.
-Additionally, each submission must be for FY2022 only and cannot include multi-year funding requests.
+Additionally, each submission must be for FY2024 only and cannot include multiyear funding requests.
 The Committee will only consider projects with demonstrated community support in the form of letters from local elected officials; press articles highlighting need; support from newspaper editorial boards; mentions on State intended use plans, community development plans, or other publicly available planning documents; resolutions passed by city councils or boards; etc.